MatthewDorner/archive-music-player/README.md

 It uses MongoDB to allow a user to create an account and then save a list of their favorite recordings.

 To set up:

-Go to server/config/settings.js
-These are the environmental values needed for the app: your mongoDb connect string, and an appropriate secret for password encryption.
+View server/config/settings.js.
+These are the environmental values you must set for the app: your MongoDB connect string, and an appropriate secret for password encryption.

 then run:

 npm install
 npm start